Frequently Asked Questions

 Should I buy a wood burning stove, a log burner or a multi fuel stove?

 People choose wood burning stoves (also known as Log burners or wood burners) because they intend to only burn wood as it is very cost-effective and a fully renewable heat source.
 A wood burning stove can be slightly more efficient way of burning wood than burning wood on a multi fuel stove.
-Some of the most beautiful designer stoves are only available as wood burning stoves because they were designed in countries which traditionally only burn wood.
+Some of the most beautiful designer stoves are only available as wood burning stoves because they were designed in countries which traditionally only burn wood and most high output stoves (over 7kw) are wood burning only.

 People choose multi fuel burning stoves because they offer more versatility, being able to burn wood, anthracite coals and recycled pellets & briquettes.
 Despite being a slightly more expensive anthracite coal and some recycled fuels can produce more heat than wood and burn for longer (up to eight hours) reducing the need to refuel the stove.